Once upon a time, you probably loved your home.

 Must of us don’t have a maid to clean up after us each day.
 You can’t pull a Fantasia and watch your household mess and clutter disappear, and those household repairs are never going to fix themselves.

 Also consider any household repairs that need doing.
-There will be some things you won’t be able to handle yourself, of course, so reasearch for professionals that can help.
-Whether it’s a leaky roof, problems with your bathroom plumbing, or light switches that refuse to work, getting these little problems sorted will help massively!
+There will be some things you won’t be able to handle yourself, of course, so research for professionals that can help.
+Whether it’s a leaky roof, roof replacement, or problems with your bathroom plumbing, or light switches that refuse to work, getting these little problems sorted will help massively!
 For the safety of you and your home, get qualified help.

 There are a few things that you can do around the house.
 Try applying a little oil to those squeaky doors that cause you inward agony every time you open THAT door.
 You can also nail in those creaky floorboard and you can probably get rid of carpet stains, countertop scuffs, and other minor issues with the help of a YouTube search.